-8.6 Port Control Interface
+8.4 Port Control Interface

 Port power and over-current sense share the same pin (PRT_CTLx) for each port.
 These functions can be controlled directly from the USB hub, or via the processor.
-Additionally, smart port controllers can be controlled via the I2C interface

 The device can be configured into the following port control modes: